dnscryptio/keyholder/README.md

 This is currently based on a Raspberry Pi.

 # Initial setup
-Log in to the newly installed pi:
+Log in to the newly installed pi (or write to the mounted SD card):

 1. Enable ssh: `sudo touch /boot/ssh`
 1. Reboot